zilishen/documentation/content/nginx-one/how-to/nginx-configs/manage-config-sync-groups.md

 Before you create and manage config sync groups, ensure:

-- You have access to the NGINX One Cloud Console.
+- You have access to the NGINX One Console.
 - You have the necessary permissions to create and manage config sync groups.
 - NGINX instances are properly registered with NGINX One if you plan to add existing instances to a config sync group.